joanabmartins/CCPtemplates/Zoom/README.md

-<h2>Zoom Resport Status: Developed like the old connector, which rose addition questions </h2>
+<h2>Zoom Resport Status: Developed like the old connector, with some platform issues and structural issues</h2>

 There is already a function connector supporting Zoom integration.
 It connects to 6 different endpoints: Daily Usage Reports, Active/Inactive Host Reports, Telephone Report, Cloud Recording Usage Reports, Operation Logs Report, Sign In/Sign Out Activity Report.